Who won Yabuki vs Alvarado?

-The fight would take place over 12 rounds in the Flyweight division, which means the weight limit would be 112 pounds (8 stone or 50.8 kg).
+The fight was scheduled to take place over 12 rounds in the Flyweight division, which meant the weight limit was 112 pounds (8 stone or 50.8 kg).

-Yabuki would be defending his IBF World Flyweight Championship for the first time.
+Yabuki was making his 2nd defense of the IBF World Flyweight Championship.
 He won this belt against Angel Ayala Lardizabal in March 2025.
-He has held this belt for 5 months and 16 days.
+He had held this belt for 9 months and 21 days.
+This fight was a mandatory contest for 's IBF Belt.

 Yabuki vs Alvarado stats

-Masamichi Yabuki would step into the ring with a record of 18 wins, 4 losses, and 0 draws, 17 of those wins coming by way of knockout.
+Masamichi Yabuki stepped into the ring with a record of 18 wins, 4 losses, and 0 draws.

-Felix Alvarado would make his way to the ring with a record of 42 wins, 4 losses and 0 draws, with 35 of those wins by knockout.
+Felix Alvarado made his way to the ring with a record of 42 wins, 4 losses and 0 draws.

-Masamichi Yabuki is the younger man by 3 years, at 33 years old.
+Masamichi Yabuki was the younger man by 3 years, at 33 years old.

-Yabuki has a height advantage of 1 inch over Alvarado.
-Despite this, Alvarado has a 3-inch reach advantage.
+Yabuki had a height advantage of 1 inch over Alvarado.
+Despite this, Alvarado had a 3-inch reach advantage.

-Both Masamichi Yabuki and Felix Alvarado fight out of an orthodox stance.
+Both Masamichi Yabuki and Felix Alvarado fought out of an orthodox stance.

-Yabuki is currently the less experienced professional fighter, having had 24 fewer fights, and made his debut in 2016, 6 years later than Alvarado, whose first professional fight was in 2010.
-He has fought 96 fewer professional rounds, totaling 104 compared to Alvarado's 200.
+Yabuki was the less experienced professional fighter, having had 24 fewer fights, and made his debut in 2016, 6 years later than Alvarado, whose first professional fight was in 2010.
+He had fought 96 fewer professional rounds, totaling 116 compared to Alvarado's 212.

-Felix Alvarado is currently ranked number 6 by the WBC, 3 by the WBO, 1 by the IBF, and 7 by The Ring in the 112lb division.
+Felix Alvarado was ranked number 1 by the IBF in the 112lb division.

 Yabuki vs Alvarado form

-Yabuki has beaten 4 of his last 5 opponents, stopping 3 of them, going the distance once.
+Yabuki had beaten 4 of his last 5 opponents, stopping 3 of them, going the distance once.

-In his last fight, he won against Angel Ayala Lardizabal on March 29, 2025, by technical knockout in the 12th round in their IBF World Flyweight championship fight at Aichi Sky Expo, Nagoya, Japan.
+In his last fight leading up to this contest, he had won against Angel Ayala Lardizabal on March 29, 2025, by technical knockout in the 12th round in their IBF World Flyweight championship fight at Aichi Sky Expo, Nagoya, Japan.

 Prior to that, he had won against Sivenathi Nontshinga on October 12, 2024, by technical knockout in the 9th round in their IBF World Junior Flyweight championship fight at Aichi Sky Expo, Tokoname.